Culture of Ethiopia

 The culture of Ethiopia is diverse and generally structured along ethnolinguistic lines.
-The country's Oromo-speaking majority adhere to an amalgamation of traditions that were developed independently and through interaction with neighboring and far away civilizations, including other parts of Kenya, Sudan, Egypt, and other parts in East Africa.
-By contrast, the nation's Nilotic communities and other ethnolinguistic minorities tend to practice customs more closely linked with South Sudan and/or the African Great Lakes region.
+The country's Afro-Asiatic-speaking majority adhere to an amalgamation of traditions that were developed independently and through interaction with neighboring and far away civilizations, including other parts of Northeast Africa, the Arabian Peninsula, India, and Italy.
+By contrast, the nation's Nilotic communities and other ethnolinguistic minorities tend to practice customs more closely linked with South Sudan or the African Great Lakes region.

 Music

-The music of Ethiopia is extremely diverse, with each of the country's ethnic groups being associated with unique sounds.
+The music of Ethiopia is extremely diverse, with each of the country's ethnic groups being associated with their own sounds.
 Some forms of traditional music are strongly influenced by folk music from elsewhere in the Horn of Africa, especially Somalia.
 In southeastern Ethiopia, in Wollo, a Muslim musical form called manzuma developed in 1907.
 Sung in Amharic and Oromo most notably in Dire Dawa, Harar and Jimma where Ethiopian Muslims reside.
 In the Ethiopian Highlands, traditional secular music is played by itinerant musicians called azmari (Zageth), who are regarded with both suspicion and respect in Ethiopian society.